 If you have any questions you may come to either my office hours, or the TAs' office hours.
-The teaching assistants for this course are Rachel Fleszar, Jonathan Hwa, Michael Lee, and Don Noh.
 Questions pertaining to cases and practice problems can also be posted directly to the Canvas discussion board.
 The TAs and I will monitor these boards frequently.
 This board helps ensure that all students have access to the same information, and it reduces the duplication of answers on our part.
 Please avoid using e-mail to ask case- and practice exam related questions.
-Further, if your question requires an elaborate answer, please come to the office hours.
-More sensitive questions that you do not want shared with others are of course welcome over e-mail or in person.
+If your question requires an elaborate answer, please come to the office hours.
+More sensitive questions that you do not want shared with others are welcome over e-mail or in person.

-Deadline for exam-related questions (midterm and final exam): To ensure fairness, there is a deadline for exam-related questions: We will answer questions that you send or post on Canvas by 6:00pm EST on the day before an exam.
+Deadline for exam-related questions (midterm and final exam): To ensure fairness, there is a deadline for exam-related questions.
+We will answer questions that you send or post on Canvas by 6:00pm EST on the day before an exam.
 Questions sent or posted afterwards will not be answered until after the exam.